AdnanMohamed/Data-Structures/README.md

 # Data-Structures
-This repo will contain my code related to Data Structures using cpp.
+This repo contains my code related to Data Structures using cpp.
-The code was written through spring 2020 while I was learning c++.